daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

 # Cypress + Storybook.
 Keeping test scenario, data and component rendering in one place.
 td; dr:
-* You may expose the component reference from Storybook story to test it whatever you wish in Cypress (without breaking testing logic into pieces).
+* You may expose the component reference from Storybook Story to test it whatever you wish in Cypress (without breaking testing logic into pieces).
-* Cypress turned up so powerfull for our team, so we do not have another utility that uses js-dom under the hood to test UI components.
+* Cypress turned up so powerful for our team, so we do not have another utility that uses js-dom under the hood to test UI components.

-In the very begining Cypress feels like e2e testing tool.
-It was curious to look at rising interest of frontend-engineers to the topic where Selenium run the show.
+In the very beginning, Cypress felt like e2e testing tool.
+It was curious to look at the rising interest of frontend-engineers to the topic where Selenium run the show.
 At that time any typical video or article about the power of Cypress was limited by wandering around the randomly chosen website and praising input API provided.

-Many of us have chosen Cypress as a tool to test components hosted via Storybook/Styleguidist/Docz.The good example - Stefano Magni article.
-He suggests to create Storybook Story, put component there and expose important data to the global variable in order to have an access in test.
-Nice approach actually, but test becomes broken into the pieces between Storybook and Cypress.
+Many of us have chosen Cypress as a tool to test components hosted via Storybook/Styleguidist/Docz.
+A good example - Stefano Magni article.
+He suggests creating Storybook Story, put components there and expose important data to the global variable in order to have access to the test.
+The nice approach actually, but the test becomes broken into the pieces between Storybook and Cypress.

-Here I'd like to show how to go a little bit further and get the most out of environment that Cypress provides.
-To see it in action, you may download the source code from my Github and execute then **npm i** and **npm run test** in console.
+Here I'd like to show how to go a little bit further and get the most out of executing JavaScript in Cypress.
+To see it in action, you may download the source code from my Github and execute then **npm i** and **npm run test** in the console.

-Okay, let's start.
+## The task
 Imagine that we are writing an adaptor for existing Datepicker component to use it across all company websites.
 We don't want to accidentally break anything, so we have to cover it by tests.

 ## Storybook
-All we need from Storybook - an empty Story that saves reference to the testing component in global variable.
+All we need from Storybook - an empty Story that saves a reference to the testing component in the global variable.
 In order not to be so useless this Story renders the single DOM node.
 This node will be our war zone inside the test.

 ```jsx
 import React from 'react';